Door gasket replacement

 When to Call a Professional

 A replacement door gasket for the Whirlpool WFG550S0LZ typically costs between $20 and $50 in parts alone.
-A professional appliance technician will generally charge $150 to $300 once you factor in the service call and labor fees.
-By tackling this repair yourself, you can save over $100 while restoring your range’s efficiency.
+A professional appliance technician usually charges $150 to $300 when you factor in the service call and labor.
+By taking on this repair yourself, you can save over $100 while restoring your range’s efficiency.

 Check for visible tears, cracks, or stiff sections along the gasket, and run your hand near the oven door while it’s on to feel for heat escaping.
-A damaged gasket often causes uneven cooking temperatures or longer preheat times.
+A damaged gasket often results in uneven cooking temperatures or longer preheat times.

 Do I need special tools to replace the door gasket on this model?